SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## |default
 If the value is undefined it will return the passed default value, otherwise the value of the variable
 Parameters:
-- default_value(String) Value to print when variable is not defined
+- default_value(object) Value to print when variable is not defined
-- boolean(boolean) Set to True to use with variables which evaluate to false
+- truthy(boolean) Set to True to use with variables which evaluate to false

 ## |dictsort
 Sort a dict and yield (key, value) pairs.